Who Is Khloe Kardashian’s Boyfriend In 2017? Rumors Of Tristan Thompson Cheating

 Khloe Kardashian loves to change her style often, but she just as often loves to change her boyfriends.
-Amid Tristan Thompson cheating rumors, the Keeping Up with the Kardashians star may start looking for a new boyfriend soon.
+Amid Tristan Thompson cheating rumors, the Keeping Up with the Kardashians star might start looking for a new boyfriend soon.

 Last week, the media picked up something it had reported several times before: “Khloe Kardashian has been cheated on by her NBA boyfriend.”
-Rumor has it that Tristan Thompson has been cheating on Khloe Kardashian with his baby mama, Jordy Craig, who gave birth to their son Prince last December: that’s less than three months after Koko and Thompson started seeing each other.
+Rumor has it that Tristan Thompson has been cheating on Khloe Kardashian with his baby mama, Jordy Craig, who gave birth to their son Prince last December.
+That’s less than three months after Koko and Thompson started seeing each other.

 Tristan Thompson's Baby Mama Jordy Craig https://t.co/i0Az11qPbO #nba #wags pic.twitter.com/7tsJhEsqa0